naturalis/mebioda/doc/week1/w1d1/lecture2.md

 - **gamma (γ)** diversity: the total diversity in a system

-Research questions surrounding, for example, latitudinal gradients in diversity can thus by couched in terms of α, β and γ diversity.
+Research questions surrounding, for example, latitudinal gradients in diversity can thus be couched in terms of α, β and γ diversity.

 Measuring biodiversity
 ----------------------